antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/02–Intune-Administration-Center-Overview/Intune-Administration-Center-Overview.md

 After signing in, the Microsoft Intune Admin Center Home page is displayed.

-This page acts as the starting point for all Microsoft Intune administration tasks.
+This page serves as the starting point for all Microsoft Intune administration tasks.

 ![Microsoft Intune Admin Center](screenshots/intune-admin-center-home.png)